 Test Optional Admissions is for first-year, prospective students who have decided that their standardized test scores are not a true representation of their academic potential; and therefore, have opted for their scores to not be considered as part of their application for admission to Brevard College.
 To help the Admissions Office learn more about them, prospective students provide answers to the three short essay questions.
-The first two are designated and for the third question, selected from a list of options.
-These questions are designed to help prospective students highlight their strengths and passion to the admission committee.
+The first two are designated and the third is selected from a list of options.
+These questions are designed to help prospective students highlight their strengths and passion to the Admissions Committee.